History of China: Jin dynasty (AD 266–420)

-The Jin dynasty was severely weakened by War of the Eight Princes and lost control of northern China after non-Han Chinese settlers rebelled and captured Luoyang and Chang'an.
+The Jin dynasty reunited China proper for the first time since the end of the Han dynasty, ending the Three Kingdoms era.
+However, the Jin dynasty was severely weakened by the War of the Eight Princes and lost control of northern China after non-Han Chinese settlers rebelled and captured Luoyang and Chang'an.
 In 317, the Jin prince Sima Rui, based in modern-day Nanjing, became emperor and continued the dynasty, now known as the Eastern Jin, which held southern China for another century.
 Prior to this move, historians refer to the Jin dynasty as the Western Jin.

-Sixteen Kingdoms (304–439)
+Sixteen Kingdoms (AD 304–439)

 Northern China fragmented into a series of independent states known as the Sixteen Kingdoms, most of which were founded by Xiongnu, Xianbei, Jie, Di and Qiang rulers.
 These non-Han peoples were ancestors of the Turks, Mongols, and Tibetans.
 Many had, to some extent, been "sinicized" long before their ascent to power.
 In fact, some of them, notably the Qiang and the Xiongnu, had already been allowed to live in the frontier regions within the Great Wall since late Han times.
 During this period, warfare ravaged the north and prompted large-scale Han Chinese migration south to the Yangtze River Basin and Delta.

 Northern and Southern dynasties (AD 420–589)

-In the early 5th century, China entered a period known as the Northern and Southern dynasties, in which parallel regimes ruled the northern and southern halves of the country.
+In the early 5th century China entered a period known as the Northern and Southern dynasties, in which parallel regimes ruled the northern and southern halves of the country.
 In the south, the Eastern Jin gave way to the Liu Song, Southern Qi, Liang and finally Chen.
 Each of these Southern dynasties were led by Han Chinese ruling families and used Jiankang (modern Nanjing) as the capital.
 They held off attacks from the north and preserved many aspects of Chinese civilization, while northern barbarian regimes began to sinify.

-In the north, the last of the Sixteen Kingdoms was extinguished in 439 by the Northern Wei, a kingdom founded by the Xianbei, a nomadic people who unified northern China.
+In the north the last of the Sixteen Kingdoms was extinguished in 439 by the Northern Wei, a kingdom founded by the Xianbei, a nomadic people who unified northern China.
 The Northern Wei eventually split into the Eastern and Western Wei, which then became the Northern Qi and Northern Zhou.
 These regimes were dominated by Xianbei or Han Chinese who had married into Xianbei families.
 During this period most Xianbei people adopted Han surnames, eventually leading to complete assimilation into the Han.

 Despite the division of the country, Buddhism spread throughout the land.
 In southern China, fierce debates about whether Buddhism should be allowed were held frequently by the royal court and nobles.
 By the end of the era, Buddhists and Taoists had become much more tolerant of each other.